-Initiative # Curren Status J Key Actions Target Date \ Revised Date Initiative Comments 3.10 Including citizen engagement; to be responsive to citizen's needs in infrastructure and new infrastructure growth Community Planning Increase advocacy with other levels of government Not Yet Set Advocacy with other levels of government is part of the Government Relations annual workplan.
-3.11 Z Ensuring growth is financially sustainable and pays for new infrastructure Community Planning Develop partnerships to assist with revenue generation to support infrastructure Not Yet Set Work on this initiative has not yet started as the initiative is not included as Key Action as identified in Appendix A - Action Plan at a Glance (pages 27 - 29) in 2018-2022 Burlington's Plan From Vision to Focus.
-3.12 I Increasing the tree canopy city wide Roads, Parks and Forestry Use the results and outcomes of the Roseland Private Tree Bylaw Pilot to determine where tree bylaws are appropriate Not Yet Set Work on this initiative has not yet started as the initiative is not included as Key Action as identified in Appendix A - Action Plan at a Glance (pages 27 - 29) in 2018-2022 Burlington's Plan From Vision to Focus.
-3.13 I Protecting and enhancing the city's creeks, streams and waterfront Community Planning Assess the Home Retrofit Program with key stakeholders Not Yet Set Work on this initiative has not yet started as the initiative is not included as Key Action as identified in Appendix A - Action Plan at a Glance (pages 27 - 29) in 2018-2022 Burlington's Plan From Vision to Focus.
-3.14 Protecting and enhancing the city's creeks, streams and waterfront Engineering Use city growth, infill and redevelopment as an opportunity to enhance creeks, streams and water quality Not Yet Set This is currently done in all reviews, as a result of the flood in 2015, standards were updated to include this review and will continue to be integrated in new procedures.
+Initiative # Current Status Strategic Goal and Lead Department Key Actions Target Date \ Revised Date Initiative Comments 3.08 Delivering on carbon neutral initiatives Roads, Parks and Forestry Update the City's Green Fleet Strategy and develop an action plan to reduce the City's carbon footprint through alternative fuel sources 2021 Q2 2022 Q4 With the successful recruitment of a new Fleet Manager, the updating of the City's Green Fleet Strategy is planned to commence in Q1 2022.
+To initiate this work, an RFP will be issued and a consultant retained to aid with the development of the strategy.
+An internal project team and stakeholder roster will also be established and consulted as part of this initiative.
+3.09 Ø Ensuring growth is financially sustainable and pays for new infrastructure Community Planning Update the development charges Background Study and Bylaw Not Yet Set Work on this initiative has not yet started as the initiative is not included as Key Action as identified in Appendix A - Action Plan at a Glance (pages 27 - 29) in 2018-2022 Burlington's Plan From Vision to Focus.
+3.10 Including citizen engagement; to be responsive to citizen's needs in infrastructure and new infrastructure growth Community Planning Increase advocacy with other levels of government Not Yet Set Advocacy with other levels of government is part of the Government Relations annual workplan.
+3.11 I Ensuring growth is financially sustainable and pays for new infrastructure Community Planning Develop partnerships to assist with revenue generation to support infrastructure Work on this initiative has not yet started as the initiative is not included as Key Action as identified in Appendix A - Action Plan at a Glance (pages 27 - 29) in 2018-2022 Burlington's Plan From Vision to Focus.
+3.12 Increasing the tree canopy city wide Roads, Parks and Forestry Use the results and outcomes of the Roseland Private Tree Bylaw Pilot to determine where tree bylaws are appropriate Work on this initiative has not yet started as the initiative is not included as Key Action as identified in Appendix A - Action Plan at a Glance (pages 27 - 29) in 2018-2022 Burlington's Plan From Vision to Focus.
+3.13 Protecting and enhancing the city's creeks, streams and waterfront Community Planning Assess the Home Retrofit Program with key stakeholders Not Yet Set Work on this initiative has not yet started as the initiative is not included as Key Action as identified in Appendix A - Action Plan at a Glance (pages 27 - 29) in 2018-2022 Burlington's Plan From Vision to Focus.

+Initiative # Strategic Goal and Lead Department Key Actions Target Date \ Revised Date Initiative Comments 3.14 Use city growth, infill and redevelopment as an opportunity to enhance creeks, streams and water quality This is currently done in all reviews, as a result of the flood in 2015, standards were updated to include this review and will continue to be integrated in new procedures.